Insights-By-Juni-NS/event_analysis/Main_pipeline/README.md

 ## 1. Context & Dataset Origin
 This directory contains the core dataset utilized for the event analytics and marketing automation lifecycle.

-The data asset is a **replicated, synthesized, and structurally mapped version** of a real-world enterprise CRM export managed during my previous professional tenure as a Marketing Specialist.
+The data asset is a **replicated, synthesized, and structurally mapped version** of a real-world enterprise CRM export managed during my previous professional tenure as a Data-Driven Marketing Specialist.
 To maintain absolute corporate data confidentiality while displaying data architecture competencies, the dataset was completely rebuilt from scratch using realistic operational frameworks.

 * **The Problem with the Raw Export:** Critical operational variables were locked in unstructured string cells, rendering standard filtering, sorting, or ingestion impossible.
 * **The Transformed State:** This core repository hosts a clean, fully unbundled relational database ready for downstream Business Intelligence (BI) visualization and lead scoring workflows.